sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1000 - anchor.md

 **Example Notes**

-In this example, the anchor candidates (surrounded by light yellow boxes) are filtered out for the example PDF because they do not meet the Label method's proximity requirements.
+In this example, Sensible filters out the anchor candidates (surrounded by light yellow boxes) because they do not meet the Label method's proximity requirements.
 The strings "python" are far enough away from other lines that you should use the Row method here instead.